State Authorization for Distance Education

-Carolina University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), which aids in remedying inconsistencies among state regulations and aids in satisfying consistent customer protection by centralizing the authorization process.
+Carolina University has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA), which aids in remedying inconsistencies among state regulations and aids in satisfying consistent customer protection by centralizing the authorization process.
 NC-SARA is a voluntary agreement among member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 The intent is to make it easier for students to take online courses that are being offered by postsecondary institutions in other states.
 You can read more about NC-SARA at nc-sara.org.
 Verification of approval by SARA to offer online courses can be found by visiting nc-sara.org.

 Student Complaint Process

 Prior to any formal complaint, students are encouraged to seek an informal resolution of their complaint directly with the employee, faculty, and/or individuals involved.
 Often a problem may be resolved in this informal manner.
-In the unfortunate event that a resolution is not achieved, students may follow the complaint process and submit an online complaint form or email a PDF complaint form to Jeremy Pattisall in the Office of Institutional Effectiveness.
+In the unfortunate event that a resolution is not achieved, students may follow the complaint process and submit an online complaint form or email a PDF complaint form to the Office of the Registrar

 Out-of-state students who wish to file a complaint with their home state should refer to the State Authorization Liaisons Per State responsible for handling complaints.